Mary Toothaker

 Brief Life History of Mary

-When Mary Toothaker was born on 10 June 1796, in Boothbay, Lincoln, Maine, United States, her father, John Toothaker, was 31 and her mother, Sarah or Sally Bradbury, was 25.
+When Mary Toothaker was born on 10 June 1796, in Boothbay, Lincoln, Maine, United States, her father, John Toothaker, was 31 and her mother, Sarah Sally Bradbury, was 24.
 She married Joel Card Jr on 14 July 1822, in Bowdoinham, Sagadahoc, Maine, United States.
 They were the parents of at least 7 sons and 2 daughters.
-She lived in Maine, United States in 1870.
+She lived in Bowdoinham, Lincoln, Massachusetts, United States in 1850 and Maine, United States in 1870.
 She died on 17 August 1879, in Bowdoinham, Sagadahoc, Maine, United States, at the age of 83, and was buried in Ridge Road Cemetery, Bowdoinham, Sagadahoc, Maine, United States.

 Photos and Memories (2)